cmgrier/BeachBotsMQP/README.md

 If you want to be able to write your own code for the ZED and run it (which you will need to do for this project) you must have a NVIDIA GPU and will need to install CUDA 10.0 in addition to downloading the ZED SDK.
 The steps for doing so are [here](https://www.stereolabs.com/docs/installation/linux/).

 ### Computer Vision
-Everything needed to use the computer vision can be found [here](https://coral.ai/docs/accelerator/get-started/#3-run-a-model-using-the-tensorflow-lite-api)
+Everything needed to be installed for the computer vision can be found [here](https://coral.ai/docs/accelerator/get-started/#3-run-a-model-using-the-tensorflow-lite-api).
+Specifically run all the commands under the "On Linux" header.

 ## Code Architecture